mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 ### `defer`

-- Inline scripts (i.e.: script without a `src=""` attribute) will ignore the `defer` attribute.
+- Inline scripts (i.e., script without a `src=""` attribute) will ignore the `defer` attribute.
 - All external `<script>` tags with the `defer` attribute will load in parallel (up to the per-domain connection limit).
 - As each deferred script finishes downloading, it will execute.
 - A deferred script will not execute until all previous deferred scripts have downloaded and executed.
 - Deferred scripts should *never* call `document.write` or any similar functions.
-- Deferred scripts will wait to execute until the full page has been downloaded and parsed.
-I.e.: they will wait for the DOM to be fully loaded.
+- Deferred scripts will wait to execute until the full page has been downloaded and parsed. i.e., they will wait for the DOM to be fully loaded.
 - Deferred scripts will block `DOMContentLoaded` from firing.

 From a high level, a script with the `defer` attribute behaves very similarly to the default behavior of external script tags.
 Here are two scenarios: